Quilalí: Festivals

 Quilalí celebrates all the Nicaraguan holidays as well as some uniquely Quilalí events.
-As with all Nicaraguan cities, they celebrate their Patron SaintSaint Joseph in March 19.
+As with all Nicaraguan cities, they celebrate their Patron Saint Saint Joseph on March 19.
 For the week before the 19th and the weekend afterwards, the town celebrates with pilgrimages to communities within Quilalí as well as the traditional hípica, or horse parade, which is traditionally held the Sunday after the 19th.
 Bull rings, Ferris wheels, and makeshift bars are all common sights at the Quilalí fairgrounds around the 19th.

 Another Quilalí celebration takes place in the largest rural community within the municipality, San Bartolo.
 San Bartolo hosts the annual Corn Festival, where all things corn are celebrated, including tamales, puddings and of course, corn alcohol.
-All these foods are found for sale by local cooks and are judged by two or more judges (this fellow Peace Corps volunteer included).
+All these foods are found for sale by local cooks and are judged by two or more judges.
 The alcohol tends to be judged by all willing male participants.
 The festival also features floats prepared by the local high school, a soccer tournament, and a dance benefiting the graduating class.